WordPress/gutenberg/packages/interactivity/docs/2-api-reference.md

 The value received by the directive is used to add or remove the style attribute with the associated CSS property: :
   - If the value is `false`, the style attribute is removed: `<div>`.
-  - If the value is a string, the attribute is added with its value assigned: `<div style="cssProperty: value;`.
+  - If the value is a string, the attribute is added with its value assigned: `<div style="cssProperty: value;">`.

 #### `wp-text`